How does this medication work? What will it do for me?

 PDE-5 inhibitors: If you are taking a PDE-5 inhibitor (e.g., sildenafil, tadalafil, or vardenafil) while taking this medication, you may be at risk for low blood pressure.
 Talk to your doctor.

-Pregnancy: Doxazosin crosses the placenta and may affect the developing baby if it is taken by the mother while she is pregnant.
+Pregnancy: Doxazosin crosses the placenta and may affect the developing baby if it is taken during pregnancy.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

-Breast-feeding: It is not known if doxazosin passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+Breast-feeding: This medication passes into breast milk.
+If you are breast-feeding and taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.
 It is not recommended for use by children.